loualrid/CookieCrypt/README.md

 Afterword: Spoofing a user agent is not that difficult, any modern browser with dev tools can change its user agent rather easily.
 The catch is that the values need to match with what the user already has which requires additional work on the attacker's part.
 Also, The system recognizes updates to both the user's OS AND browser.

+### Whats new with the 1.1 Update
+* Reworked security questions and answers to allow for more customization options
+* cookie_crypt_auth_through
+** :one_question_cyclical
+*** The default
+*** Each user must answer only one of their questions at the end of a cookie cycle to authenticate.
+*** The questions are chosen cyclically, the user will not answer the same question the next time they have to auth through two-factor
+*** This prevents users logging in on a new machine from always being shown the same questions and is more secure ** :one_question_random
+*** The user is shown a random question that was not their previous question every time they auth through two-factor, otherwise exactly like cyclical
+** :two_questions_cyclical
+*** Exactly like one_question_cyclical except two questions must be answered every auth ** :two_questions_random
+*** Exactly like one_question_random except two questions must be answered every auth ** :all_questions
+*** This option is not advised, but is available.
+It is the old functionality the system had.
+*** The user must answer all authentication questions every auth session
+* cookie_crypt_minimum_questions
+** Default is 3
+** Minimum number of questions and answers the user must enter into the system on their initial attempt ** Systems upgrading from 1.0 will prompt the user to add the difference in numbers of questions and answers
+* cycle_question_on_fail_count
+** Default is 2
+** Minimum number of failed attempts before the question(s) is(are) cycled to the next question(s) ** Works in conjunction with max_cookie_crypt_login_attempts
+* enable_custom_question_counts
+** Default is false
+** Allows users to have more than the minimum number of security question / answer pairs.